sqym/ALPHA-MODEL/readme.txt

+Name of the code/program:
+ALPHA MODEL
-Name of the program:
+Name of the project:
 Newbee12.pro
-Name of the code:
-ALPHA MODEL

 Authors:
 Hao Weng, Zhengyang Liu, Dayong Wang